SeafoodStudios/Cosmica/README.md

 - Fully open source.
 - Simple, user-friendly interface.

-> Thank you for reading this, and I hope you enjoy Cosmica!\nSeafoodStudios
+> Thank you for reading this, and I hope you enjoy Cosmica!
+>
+> SeafoodStudios